 The parents' committee is composed of parents of the childcare.
 They represent the interests of all parents of children in childcare.
 The primary responsibility of the parents' committee is to monitor and stimulate the quality of childcare and give solicited and unsolicited advice to the management of the childcare.
-The parents' committee is being formed.
-Parents interested in being part of the committee can register via the manager childcare, email: tdequelerij@kinderopvangmorgen.nl.
+Parents interested in being part of the committee can register via the manager childcare, email: oceglantier@kinderopvangmorgen.nl.